David C. Driskell

-David Driskell served as the Elder Advisor to Indigo Arts Alliance.
+David C. Driskell served as the Elder Advisor to Indigo Arts Alliance.
 His mentorship, advice and support helped to affirm and inform our unique model.
 David generously shared his wealth of knowledge and experience in ways that have been instrumental in helping to sow the seeds for the future growth of the organization.

 David C. Driskell revolutionized the field of African American art through his scholarship, innovation and humanity.